Update, October 2017:

 Public hearing before the Ventura County Planning Commission is set for:

-CFROG is reviewing the current application for a permit modification application (PL15-0187) at the Bentley Limited Family Partnership oil and gas lease, located behind Soule Park Golf Course and accessed via Creek Road in the Ojai Valley.
+The City of Ojai has filed an appeal of the Ventura County Planning Director's approval of a permit renewal and modification (PL15-0187) at the Bentley Limited Family Partnership oil and gas lease, located behind Soule Park Golf Course and accessed via Creek Road in the Ojai Valley.

-Truck Route: Currently the permit has no restrictions regarding truck traffic and the permit renewal will include restrictions (CFROG is reviewing those now) - but we have concerns that the oil tanker trucks may be using the dangerous Creek Road/Highway 33 intersection.
+Truck Route: This permit modification includes restrictions on number of trucks (6 per week) and hours (none during peak morning and evening hours) but we have concerns that the oil tanker trucks are using the dangerous Creek Road/Highway 33 intersection.
 And a full impact assessment of the future traffic, if all wells are active etc. must be included in the project assessment.